Taimisson/Taimisson/README.md

 👨‍💻 I'm a technology enthusiast currently pursuing a Bachelor's degree in Computer Science at Universidade do Vale do Rio dos Sinos - Unisinos.

-🌎 I live in Brazil, more specifically in Rio Grande do Sul.
-I'm 19 years old.

 🚀 My passion for technology started at a young age and has only grown stronger since then.
 I'm always looking for ways to expand my knowledge and stay up-to-date with the latest trends in the industry.

 📈 My ultimate goal is to become a Data Scientist, which is why I'm currently learning programming languages such as Python, R, and SQL.
 I believe that data is the key to unlocking valuable insights and driving informed decision-making, and I'm excited to be a part of this field.